sijuswamy/KTU-Maths-Updation/GAMAT301.md

-# Mathematics for Computer and Information Science-3
+# $\color{blue}{\text{Mathematics for Computer and Information Science-3}}$

->**Course Objective:** This second year course is the foundation for advanced topics in Computer Science like Machine Learning, Data Science, Quantom Computing etc. Up on successful completion of this course, the student will be able to understand the relevance of approximate solutions in unbounded input spaces.
+>**Course Objective:** This second year course is the foundation for advanced topics in Computer Science like Machine Learning, Data Science, Quantum Computing etc. Up on successful completion of this course, the student will be able to understand the relevance of approximate solutions in unbounded input spaces.
 The key concept is to formulate a distribution from a data and use it for analysis and prediction.

->**How to introduce the course?** Refresh the concept of random experiment, sample space and probability as a measure of uncertainity through a simple random experiment of *tossing two coins simultaneously*.
-Tablulate the events, frequency and probability for each event.
+>**How to introduce the course?** Refresh the concept of random experiment, sample space and probability as a measure of uncertainty through a simple random experiment of *tossing two coins simultaneously*.
+Tabulate the events, frequency and probability for each event.
 Use this table introduce the concept of distribution in two ways- the frequency distribution and probability distribution.
 Convey the important idea that creating a relative measure is better than absolute measure while analysis.
-So Probability distribution tell us more about the random experiment.
+So, Probability distribution tell us more about the random experiment.

 ----
 ## Module-1: Descrete distributions and applications